pip-services/pip-services-docs/content/en/net/sqlserver/persistence/identifiable_sqlserver_persistence.md

 > `public virtual` Task\<T\> UpdateAsync(string correlationId, T item)

-- **correlationId**: string - (optional) transaction id used to trace execution through a call chain.
+- **correlationId**: string - (optional) transaction id used to trace execution through the call chain.
 - **item**: T - item to be updated.
 - **returns**: Task\<T\> - updated item

 #### UpdatePartially
-Updates only few selected fields in a data item.
+Updates only a few selected fields in a data item.

 > `public virtual` Task\<T\> UpdatePartially(string correlationId, K id, [AnyValueMap](../../../commons/data/any_value_map) data)

-- **correlationId**: string - (optional) transaction id used to trace execution through a call chain.
+- **correlationId**: string - (optional) transaction id used to trace execution through the call chain.
 - **id**: K - id of data item to be updated.
 - **data**: [AnyValueMap](../../../commons/data/any_value_map) - map with fields to be updated.
 - **returns**: Task\<T\> - updated item